kgrubb/chef-mailcatcher/README.md

 * Ubuntu 14.04
 * Debian 7.8
 * Centos 7.0
+* Fedora 21

 Let me know if any other platforms are compatible and I'll add them to the list.

-**WARNING**: For now, the systemd scripts are incomplete, so any distro using systemd will probably run into issues (ex.
-Fedora 21).
+**WARNING**: For now, the systemd scripts are only lightly tested.
+If you are using a distro that is using systemd (ex.
+Fedora 21 or Ubuntu 15), use with caution, and please inform me if anything isn't working properly.

 ## License and Authors